How To Clean Monstera Leaves To Keep Them Healthy & Shiny

 Method 2: Showering for Medium Plants

-If your Monstera plant is too large to submerge in a bowl or bathtub, try showering instead!
+If your Monstera plant is too large to submerge in a bowl or bathtub, try showering it instead!

 Method 3: Wipe Down for Larger Plants

-Tips for Cleaning Monstera Leaves
+Tips for Monstera Leaf Cleaning

 When cleaning Monstera leaves, there are a few tips to keep in mind: